Macy Chiasson: Ultimate Fighting Championship

 Chiasson made her promotional debut on November 2, 2018, on The Ultimate Fighter 28 Finale. against Pannie Kianzad.
 She won the fight via a rear-naked choke submission in round two and winning the Ultimate Fighter women's featherweight tournament.

 She made her Bantamweight debut on March 2, 2019, at UFC 235 against Gina Mazany.
 She won the fight via TKO in the first round.

-On February 10, 2019, Chiasson replaced an injured Leah Letson and faced Sarah Moras on May 4, 2019, at UFC Fight Night: Iaquinta vs. Cowboy.
+On February 10, 2019, Chiasson replaced an injured Leah Letson and faced Sarah Moras on May 4, 2019, at UFC Fight Night 151.
 Chiasson won the fight via technical knockout in the second round.
 This win earned her the Performance of the Night award.

 Chiasson faced Lina Länsberg on September 28, 2019, at UFC on ESPN+ 18.
 She lost the fight via unanimous decision.

 Chiasson was scheduled to face Nicco Montaño on February 15, 2020, at UFC Fight Night 167 However, Montaño was forced to pull from the event due to injury and she was replaced by Shanna Young.
 Chiasson won the fight by unanimous decision.

 Chiasson was scheduled to face Sijara Eubanks on September 5, 2020, at UFC Fight Night 176.
 However, Chiasson pulled out of the fight for undisclosed medical reasons and was replaced by Karol Rosa.

-The bout between Chiasson and Marion Reneau was originally scheduled for UFC Fight Night: Overeem vs. Volkov.
+The bout between Chiasson and Marion Reneau was originally scheduled for UFC Fight Night 184.
 However, during the week leading up to the fight, Reneau was pulled from the card after testing positive for COVID-19.
-The bout was rescheduled for UFC Fight Night: Rozenstruik vs. Gane.
+The bout was rescheduled for UFC Fight Night 186.
 However, yet again, the bout was cancelled due to Reneau tested positive for COVID-19 and the bout eventually took place on March 20, 2021, at UFC on ESPN 21.
 Chiasson won the fight via unanimous decision.

-Chiasson was scheduled to face Aspen Ladd on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
+Chiasson was scheduled to face Aspen Ladd on July 24, 2021, at UFC on ESPN 27.
 However, the bout was scrapped due to Chiasson suffering an injury.
 The bout was rescheduled to UFC Fight Night 193 on October 2, 2021.
 At the weigh-ins, Ladd weighed in at 137 pounds, one pound over the bantamweight non-title limit; due to health concerns resulting from Ladd's weight cut, the bout was cancelled.

 Chiasson replaced Julia Avila to face Raquel Pennington on December 18, 2021, at UFC Fight Night 199.
 At the weigh-ins, Chiasson weighed in at 148.5 pounds, 3.5 pounds over the women's featherweight non-title fight limit.
 The bout proceeded at a catchweight with Chiasson fined a percentage of her purse, which went to Pennington.
 She lost the fight via guillotine submission in the second round.